Are you thinking about joining Young Living as their distributor and you want to know whether it is a good company for you?

 But, as we dig further we have found out that even MLMs can be disguised pyramid scheme and according to the United States District Court Western District of Texas Austin Division, young living is a pyramid scheme:

-Generally speaking. pyramid schemed do not sell a product, but it is important to take a better look at each MLM and learn how the money is being made within that organization.
+Generally speaking. pyramid schemes do not sell a product, but it is important to take a better look at each MLM and learn how the money is being made within that organization.
 If there is a bigger emphasis on recruiting than on selling products, it is considered a pyramid scheme.

 According to the CASE NO. 1:19-CV-412 Young Living is a pyramid scheme.

-If you still want to find out more about the Young Living (or you want to learn about legal ways how to generate income online) please keep reading.
+If you still want to find out more about Young Living (or you want to learn about legal ways how to generate income online) please keep reading.

 Who is Young Living for?